 Crossover: Testing Solutions and Assessing Savings for Water and Energy in Low-Income Multifamily Affordable Housing

-Crossover in plumbing systems typically occurs when valves fail or leak and water mixes between a building’s hot and cold water pipes.
+Water-Energy Nexus: Crossover in plumbing systems typically occurs when valves fail or leak and water mixes between a building’s hot and cold water pipes.
 Increased energy bills, high water use, and resident discomfort can result.
-This report summarizes crossover information for multifamily building owners and presents targeted crossover investigation and repair strategies.
+This report summarizes crossover information for multifamily building owners and presents targeted cold water bypass investigation Read More

 California’s Cap-and-Trade-Funded Low-Income Weatherization Program Multifamily: Impact Report